paulaked/Data23-starwars/README.md

 ## Methods

 I will be using TDD throughout my project.
-I will be using OOP in Python by creating classes to handle API get requests and to manage collections in MongoDB for example.
+I will be using OOP in Python by creating classes to handle API get requests and to manage collections in MongoDB.
 I will be using Trello to monitor my progress in the project.

 ## Trello